jspecify/jspecify/docs/docs/spec.md

 All annotations have runtime retention.
 None of the annotations are marked [repeatable].

-## The type-use annotation
+## The type-use annotations

-We provide a parameterless type-use annotation called `@Nullable`.
+We provide two parameterless type-use annotations, `@Nullable` and `@NonNull`.

 ### Recognized locations for type-use annotations

-A location is a *recognized* location for our type-use annotation in the circumstances detailed below.
+A location is a *recognized* location for our type-use annotations in the circumstances detailed below.
 This spec does not define semantics for annotations in other locations.